KingSora/OverlayScrollbars/packages/overlayscrollbars/README.md

     overflowStyle: XY<OverflowStyle>;
     // Whether the viewport has an overflow.
     hasOverflow: XY<boolean>;
+    // The scroll coordinates of the viewport.
+    scrollCoordinates: {
+      // The start (origin) scroll coordinates for each axis.
+      start: XY<number>;
+      // The end scroll coordinates for each axis.
+      end: XY<number>;
+    };
     // Whether the direction is considered rtl.
     directionRTL: boolean;
     // Whether the instance is considered destroyed.